Are Natural Latex Mattresses Hot to Sleep On?

 2. Choose a Thin Latex Mattress Over a Thick One

-Get a thinner latex matress.
+Get a thinner latex mattress.
 A thicker mattress promotes sinkage, which will make you more likely to sleep hot.
-Consider a latex mattress that is less than 10-inch thick and you'll see the difference.
+Consider a low profile latex mattress that is less than 10-inch thick and you'll see the difference.

 3. Use a Slatted Mattress Base